The Best Book Tracker in 2026

 I’ve dabbled with Fable, but I’m not a dedicated user of it, unlike my experiences with the previous entries on this list.

 Fable is a social book tracker, managing your reviews and encouraging joining digital reading clubs and sharing curious lists for niche desires, such as the ‘Whimsigoth Winter’ list which opens the Explore tab on my experience.
-Fable launched in 2021, and is currently owned by Scribd, sporting over million users and more than 100,000 book clubs (Publishers Weekly, 2025).
+Fable launched in 2021, and is currently owned by Scribd, sporting over one million users and more than 100,000 book clubs (Publishers Weekly, 2025).

 Fable handles your Goodreads import more expertly than the other apps on this list.
 Although it was easy to export my Goodreads data onto a spreadsheet and input that onto StoryGraph and Bookmory, Fable simply asks you to login to your Goodreads and it handles the rest.